bhas/HYF-exercises/javascript1/week4/exercises/level1.md

-## 🎓🧱 1.7 Handle Errors Gracefully
+## 🎓🧱 1.7 Implement Graceful Error Handling
 > [!TIP]
 > The best way to verify your understanding of a topic or some code is to explain it to someone else!